wchargin/laf-optimizer/README.md

 It basically tries to use your native OS look-and-feel, unless that's Metal, too.
 If it is, it just disables a bunch of bold stuff so it looks *less* ugly."

+## Usage

+In your `SwingUtilities.invokeLater` call that starts your application, add a call to `LAFOptimizer.optimizeSwing()` before you instantiate any Swing components.
+That is, it should be the first statement in your callback.

+If there are other things before the call to `optimizeSwing`, you may get inconsistent styling.

 ## Demo

 Here's a demo with some random components.
 This is running on Linux, and I've included a native app in the background for comparison.